snapmotive/joylabs-backend-api/README.md

 - **Node.js 22 Migration**: The codebase has been updated to run on Node.js 22.
 See [Node.js 22 Migration Guide](docs/nodejs22-migration.md) for details.
 - **Square SDK v42**: Updated from v35.1.0 to v42.0.0.
 API property access patterns have been updated across the codebase.

+##GOALS FO ROUR FRONTEND:
+Square Catalog Management Flow for My App
+I'll explain how My App should handle the catalog when downloading, updating, and modifying items.
+This flow is essential for understanding how product information moves between Square's servers and your custom catalog management application.
+Initial Catalog Download
+When My App first connects to a Square account:

+My App authenticates with Square's servers using account credentials My App requests the catalog data via Square's Catalog API The server returns a complete snapshot of the catalog including:

+Items and item variations
+Categories
+Modifiers and modifier lists
+Taxes
+Discounts

+This data is stored locally in My App's database
+My App establishes a version reference point (catalog version)

+Updating the Catalog
+When changes are made to the catalog (either through Dashboard or other means):

+Square's server assigns a new version ID to the updated catalog My App periodically polls the server to check if its local version is current If a new version is available, My App requests only the delta (changes) since its current version The server sends only modified records rather than the entire catalog My App applies these changes to its local database
+The local version reference is updated to match the server

+Making Modifications from My App
+When you modify the catalog directly from My App:

+My App captures the changes in a local transaction
+The changes are immediately applied to the local database for instant visibility The changes are queued for synchronization with the server My App sends the changes to the server when connectivity is available The server processes the changes and assigns a new catalog version My App updates its version reference when confirmation is received

+Conflict Resolution
+If simultaneous changes occur from multiple sources:

+The server applies a "last write wins" policy for most conflicts If My App made changes while offline, they're synchronized when connectivity returns If server changes occurred while My App was offline, My App downloads them during reconnection My App prioritizes server changes in conflict situations Some critical fields may have special conflict resolution rules to prevent data loss

+Offline Functionality
+When My App operates offline:

+The app continues using its locally stored catalog Modifications are stored locally and queued for synchronization Upon reconnection, My App first sends pending changes to the server Then My App downloads any server-side changes that occurred while offline The local database is reconciled with the server version

+This flow ensures that your catalog stays consistent across all devices while allowing for flexible operations even when connectivity is limited.

 ## Frontend Catalog Synchronization Guide

 ### Introduction

-This guide outlines the process for a React Native frontend application to download the entire merchant catalog from the JoyLabs backend API and store it locally in an SQLite database.
+This guide outlines the process for a React Native frontend application to download the entire merchant catalog from the JoyLabs backend API and store it locally in an EXPO SQLite database.
 The backend acts as a proxy to the Square Catalog API, providing a consistent interface (`/api/*`) regardless of Square's underlying API version.

 ### Backend API Overview